March 14, 2025

 A travel expense report (T&E report) is an itemized list of expenses incurred during a business trip.
 These documents help companies track business travel spending and organize expenses for compliance and tax purposes.
 Travel expense reports include expenses like airfare, hotels and lodging, rental cars, and other incidental expenses.

-But to accurately calculate return on investment, it’s essential to track where and how you’re spending your business travel budget.
-Travel expense reports are a crucial tool for keeping budgets in check and making the most of your available funds.
+Travel expense reports are crucial for keeping budgets in check and making the most of your available funds.
+They help you track where and how you’re spending against your business travel budget.

 What is a travel expense report?

-A travel expense report (T&E report) is a physical or digital document that lists an employee’s business trip expenses.
-These expenses could include airfare, lodging, meals, mileage, and more.
+A travel expense report (T&E report) is a physical or digital document that lists an employee’s business trip expenses, including airfare, lodging, meals, mileage, and more.

 Travel expense reports allow companies to track travel costs and analyze spending patterns.
-Employees are reimbursed for any out-of-pocket business travel expenses they pick up during their trip.
+Employees are reimbursed for any out-of-pocket business travel expenses they incur during their trips.

 Elements of a travel expense report